OwenCochell/cursepy/docs/source/basic/collection.rst

 Keep in mind that the built in handlers follow these recommendations, so you should either be wary, or have a keen understanding on any third party handlers you load!

-To sum it all up: HC's manage handlers, but handlers provide the functionality!
+To sum it all up: CC manages handlers, but handlers provide the functionality!

 We will not be going into the dirty details about handler development and functionality.